chronohq/radixdb/README.md

 ## Data Integrity

-RadixDB ensures data integrity using two [IEEE CRC32](https://en.wikipedia.org/wiki/Cyclic_redundancy_check) checksum mechanisms.

-The in-memory tree checksum verifies the integrity of the Radix tree during runtime operations.
-It detects potential corruption or tampering of the tree structure by enforcing checksum verification on read and write operations.

-The storage checksum verifies the integrity of the database file and detects any corruption or tampering that might occur at the filesystem level.

-Both checksum types are calculated across all nodes in the Radix tree, providing comprehensive coverage of the entire database structure.
+RadixDB ensures data integrity using [IEEE CRC32](https://en.wikipedia.org/wiki/Cyclic_redundancy_check) checksums, which verify the database's integrity both during regular operations and while persisting data.
+These checksums detect potential corruption or tampering in the Radix tree structure by enforcing verification both in-memory and at the filesystem level.
+The checksums are calculated across all nodes of the Radix tree, providing comprehensive coverage.
+While this approach is robust for general data integrity, it does not provide cryptographic-level assurance against deliberate tampering.

 ## Contributing